GreenleafLab/ArchR/.github/ISSUE_TEMPLATE/bug-report.md

 ---

+This is an issue template made by the developers of ArchR.
+You MUST follow these instructions.

+Questions related to how to use ArchR or requests for new features should be posted in the Discussions forum (https://github.com/GreenleafLab/ArchR/discussions).

-Before you submit this issue please update ArchR to the latest version and make sure that this issue has not already been fixed in the latest release.
-ArchR is in *beta* and we will fix problems as they arise.
+Before you submit this Bug Report please update ArchR to the latest stable version and make sure that this issue has not already been fixed in the latest release.
+ArchR is still in active development and we will fix problems as they arise.
 To update ArchR:

 devtools::install_github("GreenleafLab/ArchR", ref="master", repos = BiocManager::repositories())